- Mission and Vision

 - Department Resources Available to Students

-This Handbook sets forth departmental policies, procedures, and requirements that pertain to Master of Science in Health Policy students in the Department of Health Management and Policy.
+This Handbook sets forth departmental policies, procedures, and requirements that pertain to Master of Science in Health Services & Policy Research students in the Department of Health Management and Policy.
 Graduate degrees offered by The University of Iowa are granted by the Graduate College in accordance with the requirements contained in the Manual of Rules and Regulations of the Graduate College.

 Mission and Vision

-The vision of the Master of Science in Health Policy program is to be nationally recognized for preparing graduates for policy analysis and research careers in a variety of settings including academic institutions, government agencies, private, non-profit, and other organizations explicitly involved with health policy.
+The vision of the Master of Science in Health Services & Policy Research program is to be nationally recognized for preparing graduates for policy analysis and research careers in a variety of settings including academic institutions, government agencies, private, non-profit, and other organizations explicitly involved with health policy.
 Students will be prepared with subject matter expertise and a combination of qualitative and quantitative methodological skills.
 Students will also be prepared for doctoral studies in health policy, health services research, and other closely related fields.

 Plan of Study